wedaly/caesium/README.md

 ```
 (this is the same interface as [statsd](https://github.com/etsy/statsd/), so you can use any statsd client library that supports histograms)

-The daemon flushes metrics to the backend server every 30 seconds.
+The daemon flushes metrics to the backend server in 30 second windows.

 To query the server, you can use the `query` command line tool:
 ```